THE FLAMBIENT technique

 4) Blending the Flambient

 This is where it will get tricky.
 Blend all the exposures in Photoshop by combining the photos into photoshop layers.
 You can use HDR software to merge and balance all the ambient exposures before blending it with flash exposure.
-We will also release a blog post about how to blend ambient and flash photos.
+We just released a blog on how to edit flambient photos.

-For now, you can check out this video.
+You can also check out this video.
 Nathan Cool Photo did a very good job teaching on how to do this.

 This process is the hardest part.
 It takes a lot of time and effort to master.
 We recommend hiring an expert in the real estate photo editing for this kind of procedure.
 You will save a lot of time and money.
 Most of them charge as cheap as $1.2/photo.